-FAQs - Paid Family Leave (PFL) Eligibility
+FAQs - Paid Family Leave Eligibility

-Read about Eligibility Requirements to learn more.
+Visit Eligibility Requirements to learn more.

-The EDD makes every effort to process your PFL payment within 14 days of receiving your complete initial claim.
-Your employer may require that you use up to two weeks of vacation leave or paid time off (PTO) prior to receiving PFL benefits.
-PFL benefits can start immediately after your vacation leave/PTO ends.
+The EDD makes every effort to process your Paid Family Leave (PFL) payment within 14 days of receiving your complete initial claim.
+Your employer may require that you use up to two weeks of vacation leave or paid time off (PTO) prior to receiving Paid Family Leave benefits.
+Paid Family Leave benefits can start immediately after your vacation leave/PTO ends.

 A serious health condition means an illness, injury, impairment, or physical or mental condition that involves inpatient care in a hospital, hospice or residential medical care facility, or at home.
 This includes any period of incapacity (e.g., inability to work, attend school, or perform other regular daily activities) or any subsequent treatment in connection with such inpatient care; or continuing treatment by a physician or practitioner.

 Not necessarily.
-Your employer may require you to take up to two weeks of unused vacation leave and/or PTO before receiving PFL benefits, but you should check with your human resources department first, since all employers are different.
+Your employer may require you to take up to two weeks of unused vacation leave and/or PTO before receiving Paid Family Leave (PFL) benefits, but you should check with your human resources department first, since all employers are different.
 That said, your employer cannot require you to use sick leave before receiving PFL benefits.

 You may be able to take unused sick leave and receive PFL benefits at the same time, but the combined benefits cannot exceed 100 percent of your regular earnings or your PFL benefits will be reduced by the amount of sick leave wages received.
 For more information about coordinating PFL with sick leave, DI, or other benefits, visit the FAQs – Integration/Coordination of SDI Benefits page.